turtle96/taskell/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear all tasks
+2. Taskell shows pop-up to ask for confirmation
+3. User confirms
-2. Taskell deletes all tasks
+4. Taskell deletes all tasks
 Use case ends

 **Extensions**

-2a.
-The list is empty
+3a.
+User cancels request

-> 2a1.
-Taskell shows an error message <br>
+> 3a1.
+Taskell does not clear all tasks <br>

 #### Use case: Exit task

 **MSS**

 1. User requests to exit Taskell
-2. Taskell saves all the data and stops
+2. Taskell window closes
 Use case ends

 **Extensions**